Beside the Mountain

 Reasons you'll love these muffins:

-• These muffins are healthy!
-They are made with honey instead of sugar, and you can make them with whole wheat flour.
+• These rhubarb muffins are healthy!
+They are made with honey instead of sugar, and the base is whole wheat flour.

-• These healthy muffins are toddler friendly, just like my recipe for oat flour blackberry muffins!
+• These healthy muffins are toddler-friendly, just like my recipe for oat flour blackberry muffins!
+Meaning, less sugar, and I've tested these muffins for snack time with toddlers and they are a hit.

-• This is an awesome way to use bananas up!
+• This is another awesome idea to use brown bananas!

 Child grabbing a rhubarb muffin from the muffin tray.

-• Bananas: increase the sweetness and bring that awesome flavour.
-Use bananas with brown spots as they are sweeter!
-I have tested this recipe with frozen bananas and it worked great!
-Just thaw two bananas, mash, and use them.
+• Bananas: Use bananas with brown spots as they are sweeter!
+I have tested this recipe with frozen bananas, and it worked great!
+Just thaw two frozen bananas, mash them, and use them and any liquid from them.

-• Cinnamon: brings it all together - the rhubarb and banana into a burst of flavour.
+• Cinnamon: The cinnamon is important in this recipe, it brings it all together - the rhubarb and banana into a burst of flavour.

-• Whole Wheat Flour or White Flour: I have tested this recipe using just whole wheat and just white flour, either works.
+• Whole Wheat Flour or white flour: I have tested this recipe using just whole wheat and just white flour; either works.
 Alternatively, you can make these muffins with a mix of both flours.
+I like to use whole wheat because it is much more nutrient-dense, but if you want them to be lighter, I recommend doing half white and half whole wheat.

-• Rhubarb: the key feature of these muffins make a lovely tangy taste and a beautiful color.
-After testing with loose chopping and smaller ½ inch sized pieces I found ½ inch pieces work best for flavour and moisture.
+• Rhubarb: Fresh rhubarb is the key feature of these banana muffins, making a lovely tangy taste and a beautiful color.
+After testing, chopping rhubarb into smaller ½ inch sized pieces, I found that it works the best for flavour and moisture.
 (Have lots of rhubarb?
-Try this fruit leather recipe!)
+Try my kids' favourite fruit leather recipe!)

 Give your rhubarb banana muffins a twist by adding these ingredients!

-• Chocolate Chips: add ½ cup when you add the wet ingredients to the dry ingredients.
+• Chocolate Chips: Add ½ cup of chocolate chips when you add the wet ingredients to the dry ingredients.

-• Walnuts: add ½ cup when you add the wet ingredients to the dry ingredients.
+• Walnuts: Add ½ cup walnuts when you add the wet ingredients to the dry ingredients.

-• Cardamon: add 1 teaspoon to the dry ingredients for an awesome rhubarb cardamon flavour!!
+• Cardamom: Add 1 teaspoon to the dry ingredients for an awesome rhubarb cardamom flavour!!

-• Strawberries instead of Rhubarb: Like this recipe but we are out of rhubarb season?
-Use chopped destemmed strawberries instead of chopped rhubarb.
+• Strawberries instead of rhubarb: Like this recipe, but we are out of rhubarb season?
+Use chopped destemmed strawberries instead of chopped rhubarb to make banana strawberry muffins.

-Follow the step by step photos to make these muffins in your kitchen!
-For specfic ingredient quanities look in the recipe card below.
+Follow the step-by-step photos from my kitchen to make these muffins in your kitchen!
+For specific ingredient quantities, look in the recipe card below.

 Eggs in a glass bowl with mashed banana for muffins.

-Start by preheating the oven to 425 degrees F. In a mixing bowl, mix together the melted honey, melted coconut oil, eggs and mashed banana.
+Start by preheating the oven to 425 degrees Fahrenheit (215 C).
+In a mixing bowl, mix together the melted honey, melted coconut oil, eggs and mashed banana.

 Flour, baking soda, salt, cinnamon, in a small bowl for rhubarb muffins.

-In another bowl place the baking soda, salt, cinnamon, and flour, and mix well.
-Add 1 ½ cups of rhubarb to the flour mix (adding in the rhubarb now prevents it from sinking in the muffins).
+In another bowl, put the dry ingredients and mix well.
+Add the chopped rhubarb to the flour mix (adding in the rhubarb now prevents it from sinking in the muffins).

 Dry ingredients with wet ingredients folded gently together.

-Gentle fold the dry mix to the wet ingredients just until mixed.
+Gently fold the dry mix into the wet ingredients just until mixed.
 This is the key to getting muffins or quick bread to rise well.

 Muffin batter in muffin tray with rhubarb and brown sugar on top, with greasy pastry brush beside.

 Grease a muffin tray.
 Add just less than ⅓ cup of batter into each muffin cup.
-Bake for 7 minutes at 425 degrees F, then turn the oven down to 350 F for 24-26 more minutes until fully baked in the centre.
+Bake for 7 minutes at 425 degrees Fahrenheit (215 C), then turn the oven down to 350 Fahrenheit (175 C) for 24-26 more minutes until fully baked in the centre.

-> Add the rhubarb with flour to prevent sinking: before adding the wet ingredients to the dry ingredients, add the chopped rhubarb to the flour mixture.
+• Place the rhubarb in the flour to prevent sinking.
+Before adding the wet ingredients to the dry ingredients, add the chopped rhubarb to the flour mixture.
 Coating the rhubarb with flour will make sure it is evenly distributed through the muffins and not all at the bottom!

-> Don't overmix the batter: making muffins or a quick sweet loaf it is important to only mix the wet with the dry just until incorporated.
-This helps everything rise well!
+• Don't overmix the batter.
+When making muffins or a quick sweet loaf, it is important to only mix the wet with the dry just until incorporated.
+This helps everything rise well and not become dense!

-> Wait 5-10 minutes before removing muffins (or a loaf): from the baking pan once they come out of the oven.
-If they are removed too soon they can fall apart.
+• Wait 5-10 minutes before removing muffins from the pan.
+If they are removed too soon, they can fall apart.

 Using the same batter, bake it in a greased loaf pan.
-You will need to bake this banana rhubarb bread at 350 F for 60-65 minutes until the center is fully cooked.
+You will need to bake this banana rhubarb bread at 350 Fahrenheit (176 C) for 60-65 minutes until the center is fully cooked.
 Let it cool for 5 minutes before removing it from the pan.
 Keep it in an airtight container or wrap it in tin foil once it is cool.
 It freezes well.

 I have tested this recipe as a loaf.
-I think the muffins are best the first day or for the freezer, however, made into bread it tastes great if you enjoy it over 3-4 days.
+I think the muffins are best the first day or for the freezer; however, the banana rhubarb bread tastes great if you enjoy it over 3-4 days.

 Rhubarb muffins batter in a loaf pan, to make rhubarb banana bread,